bartonhammond/snowflake/docs/CI-BitRise.md

 #### Assumptions
 * Snowflake is a *starter app* so all tutorials are basic in nature
 * There are a bizzilion ways of doing any of this - I'm showing one
+* There's a number of CI sites, I chose Bitrise.io t
 * The build will be done on Bitrise.io - not locally
 * Local builds with Bitrise.io CLI is not addressed
 * The **only** goal is to get the build to run on Bitrise.io

 ##### The things addressed
 * Introduction to [https://www.bitrise.io/](https://www.bitrise.io/)